It really is enough

 In other words, the very thing you need to reassure you that you are doing a good job with your kids is invisible to you as you do that “good job with your kids.”
 You’re required to put your faith in the process, rather than confidence in observable results.
 (Or, alternatively, you have to change how you measure what you see.)

-It’s enough to lie next to your kids at bedtime once in a while to sing to them or listen to their stories or to tell them some ridiculous saga you made up that goes on and on and stops making sense after a few weeks but you both love just the same.
+- It’s enough to sing to your kids at bedtime once in a while or listen to their stories or to tell them some ridiculous saga you made up that goes on and on and stops making sense after a few weeks but you both love just the same.

 We make it so difficult.
 We expect our kids to match some other agenda than the one that delivers them happily into an authentic writing life.